Victor Ivan

-Majuwana Kankanamage Victor Ivan (Sinhala language: මාජුවානා කන්කානම්ගේ වික්ටර් අයිවන්) is Sri Lankan journalist.
+Majuwana Kankanamage Victor Ivan (මාජුවානා කන්කානම්ගේ වික්ටර් අයිවන්; 26 June 1949 – 19 January 2025) was a Sri Lankan journalist.
 He was a Marxist rebel in his youth and later became the Editor of the controversial Sinhalese newspaper Ravaya.
-He served as the Editor of the Ravaya for 25 years consecutively since its inception.
-Victor is an investigative journalist, political critic, a theorist, social activist and also an author of several books.
+He served as the Editor of Ravaya for 25 years consecutively from its inception.
+Victor was an investigative journalist, political critic, a theorist, social activist and also an author of several books.

-He was the 7th accused of the main court case on the Youth Insurrection 1971.
-The panel of judges described him as the most colourful character of all suspects respondents.
-Judgment of the Criminal Justice Commission.
-Inquiry No, 1 – Government Printer- page 255.
-He was sentenced to 5 years imprisonment at the end of the inquiry.
+Ivan was the seventh accused in the main court case arising from the Youth Insurrection in 1971.
+The panel of judges described him as the most colourful character of all suspect respondents.
+He was sentenced to five years imprisonment at the end of the inquiry.
 During his imprisonment he abandoned the doctrine of the JVP as well as that of Marxism.
 While rejecting the doctrine of violence he became an ardent follower of Mahatma Gandhi adopting the philosophy of non-violence expounded by him.